 4 min read

-The Financial Conduct Authority (FCA) has warned credit card providers about customers in persistent debt.
+According to This is Money, the Financial Conduct Authority (FCA) has warned credit card providers about customers in persistent debt.
 The organisation recommended lenders implement a plan for those stuck in this position for three years, helping clients deal with their debts.

 If a customer is still unable to repay their bills, lenders may cut interest rates entirely – or reduce them so customers can get out of ‘persistent’ status.